Want a better way of managing quality checks? You're in the right place!

 The most common issue we see in food quality checks is operators and managers who do not know why checks are being done, too often when asked “Why is that check being done?” the answer is “Because we have always done it”.
 This can be overcome by completing a detailed risk assessment of all products and processes and the risk assessment determines the quality checks to be completed.

-The next issue is inappropriate training of the staff completing the food quality checks meaning that checks are being completed ineffectively.
+The next issue is inappropriate training of the staff completing the food quality checks – meaning that checks are being completed ineffectively.
 It can be time consuming to keep all quality check checklists up to date with clear work instructions for operators on how to complete checks.
-QADEX can support staff training using knowledge manager and can ensure all checklists are up to date with clear work instructions using our QA Checks module.
+QADEX can support staff training using knowledge manager and can ensure all checklists are up to date with clear work instructions using our QA Checks module – contact us for details.

 Which common metrics are used in food quality assurance?

-- Metrics should be relevant to the sector that you are operating in.
+Metrics should be relevant to the sector that you are operating in and typical metrics may include some or all of the following:

 - Microbiological test results.